 Each resident will attend leadership seminars and complete a longitudinal practice management rotation.
 The practice management rotation and seminars are designed to provide the resident with an appreciation for the elements of successful practice management and the issues facing pharmacy managers.

 Each resident will have multiple opportunities to present at local, regional and national levels.
 Seminar presentations to pharmacy staff occur frequently, as will presentation at Pharmacy and Therapeutics Committee and Subcommittee meetings.
-Residents are required to present the results of his/her residency project at Western States Conference among other requirements.
+Residents are required to present the results of their residency project at Northwestern States Residency Conference among other requirements.

 Applicants must hold or be in the process of obtaining a Doctor of Pharmacy degree from an ACPE-accredited college of pharmacy.
 Applicants must be licensed to practice pharmacy in Washington State by July 31st (extenuating circumstances are reviewed on a case by case basis).